rrwick/Catpac/README.md

 ## Known issues

-Because BLAST commands can have problems with file paths that contain spaces, Catpac can also have problems with such paths.
-It is therefore recommended to use Catpac in directories which do not contain spaces in their paths.
+Because BLAST commands can have problems with file paths that contain spaces, Catpac can as well.
+It is therefore recommended to only use Catpac in directories without spaces in their paths.

 ## Installation